WCMR-FM

 WCMR-FM (94.5 FM) was a radio station formerly licensed to Bruce, Mississippi, United States.
 The station was owned by Horizon Christian Fellowship.

 History

-The station went on the air as WCMR on 1994-02-22.
-On 2008-06-16, the station slightly changed its call sign to WCMR-FM.
+The station was assigned the call sign WCMR on February 22, 1994.
+On June 16, 2008, the station slightly changed its call sign to WCMR-FM.
 On May 4, 2012, the station surrendered its license to the Federal Communications Commission, and the station's license was cancelled and its call sign deleted from the FCC's database on May 24, 2012.